June 02, 2015

 Entrance fee of 1500 yen (after 200 yen discount from a flyer) was quite steep, but worth it I guess.
 And interestingly, the English brochure actually has more information than the Japanese one!

-After visiting the flower park, we headed for Kinugawa Onsen(鬼怒川温泉), popular hot spring resort in the prefecture with a few attractions.
-Stayed in Kinugawa Plaza Hotel, room and amenities were good but food was average.
-Though was delighted to see Lupicia tea provided in the room!
+After visiting the flower park, we headed for Kinugawa Onsen(鬼怒川温泉), a popular hot spring town in the prefecture with a few attractions.
+We stayed in Kinugawa Plaza Hotel.
+The room and amenities were good but food was average.
+Though I was delighted to see Lupicia tea provided in the room!

-Didn't check out the attractions in Kinugawa, such as Grand Maze, Tobu World Square with miniatures of world attractions, and Edo Wonderland, an Edo period theme park, as I have already been to a similar one in Kyoto(京都).
+Other attractions in Kinugawa which I have yet to visit include Grand Maze, Tobu World Square with miniatures of world attractions, and Edo Wonderland, an Edo period theme park, similar to the one I have been to in Kyoto(京都).

 0 comments: